 One of the worst things in a relationship is when you think you need to save the person you love.
 You think they actually need to be saved, which is complete nonsense!
 We aren’t responsible for saving anyone.
 Our version of saving them is actually our idea of ‘trying to change them’.
 I only realized it years later, when I finally decided to cut the cord.

 While I’ve always found it difficult to let go of people, I’ve also changed from the inordinate desire to hold on.
 The act of ‘saving someone’ is majorly selfish, I believe.
 You will save something every time, with the sole wish that one day things will be fine.
 Or things will be the way you want.
-But with every saving, one is consumed far more than one can replenish.
+But with every saving, one is consumed with far more than one can replenish.

 Why are we so obsessed with the idea of a ‘perfect relationship?’